 3) What barriers may have a negative impact on fulfilling the strategies and overall vision?

-The lack of available funds.
-In 2010, the WVDO received over \$71 million in requests for approximately \$17 million of available funds.
+The lack of available funds continues to be the most significant challenge.
+In 2011, the WVDO received over \$62 million in requests for approximately \$14.8 million in available funding.

 HOME Investment Partnership Program: